devAyyoub/devAyyoub/README.md

 <h3>Hi, I'm Ayyoub 💻</h3>
 <h3>Software Engineer and Lifelong Learner  </h3>

-- Currently working at **Sogeti**, focusing on innovative solutions within SogetLabs.
+- Currently working at **Sogeti**, focusing on innovative solutions in the SogetLabs area.
 - Committed to continuous learning and professional growth.
 - Passionate about software development as both a profession and a creative pursuit.
-- Open to collaborations on open-source projects.
+- I am currently learning swift in my spare time with the goal of releasing my own app to the app store
 - For inquiries, contact: **Ayyoubamjahed@gmail.com**

 **Linkedin:**